PicsSmart/picssmart-core/README.md

 ./setup-env.sh <conda-env-name>
 ```

 > You may define the name of the conda environment you want to create.
-If not provided, it will create a new environment with the name `picsmart`.

 - With this script, all the dependencies will be installed and below required services will be up and running as docker containers.
     - MongoDB